Attention is all you need to solve chiral superconductivity: Abstract

 \section{Abstract}

 Recent advances on neural quantum states have shown that correlations between quantum particles can be efficiently captured by {\it attention} -- a foundation of modern neural architectures that enables neural networks to learn the relation between objects.
 In this work, we show that a general-purpose self-attention Fermi neural network is able to find chiral $p_x \pm i p_y$ superconductivity in an attractive Fermi gas by energy minimization, {\it without prior knowledge or bias towards pairing}.
-The superconducting state is identified from the optimized wavefunction by measuring various physical observables: the pair binding energy, the total angular momentum of the ground state, and off-diagonal long-range order in the two-body reduced density matrix.
+The superconducting state is identified from the optimized wavefunction by measuring various physical observables.
+We develop a symmetry projection method that reveals the ground state angular momentum and time-reversal symmetry breaking, and a computation of the full two-body reduced density matrix spectrum that reveals the off-diagonal long-range order due to the dominant chiral $p$-wave pairing channel.
 Our work paves the way for AI-driven discovery of unconventional and topological superconductivity in strongly correlated quantum materials.

 Solving the ground state of quantum many‑body systems is a central problem in condensed matter physics, as it underlies our understanding of quantum materials and their rich phase diagrams~\cite{hohenberg1964inhomogeneous,kohn1965self, ceperley1980ground,foulkes2001quantum,becca2017quantum,white1992density,verstraete2023density}.
-However, the exponential growth of the Hilbert space dimension with particle number makes exact solution generally impossible.
-The challenge is amplified in strongly correlated systems, where perturbative expansion fails to capture the right physics.
+A host of recent experiments have uncovered unconventional superconductivity and strongly correlated states, including fractional Chern insulators (FCIs) and chiral $d$-wave superconductivity, in multi-layer systems spanning graphene \cite{YacobyScience2010,NovoselovScience2011,cao2018insulator,Cao2018Apr,Yankowitz2019superconductivity,zhou2021halfmetal,zhou2022superconductivity-bernal,lu2024fqaheGraphene,lu2025qahe}, transition metal dichalcogenides and cuprates \cite{xu2020correlated,KimScience2023,tang2020hubbard,cai2023fqaheMoTe2,redekop2024fci,Xia2025Jan,Guo2025Jan}; in particular, signatures of chiral superconductivity have been observed in rhombohedral graphene \cite{Han2025Chiral}.
+These experimental successes demand the development of numerical techniques that accurately solve for the phase diagram of these systems, while sufficiently flexible to handle different experimental configurations.